nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 .. note::
    The nRF5340 PDK has been deprecated with the introduction of the production-level nRF5340 DK.
+   To determine if you have a PDK or DK, check the version number on the sticker on your kit.
+   If the version is 0.11.0 or higher, the kit is an nRF5340 DK.

-   See `nRF Connect SDK v1.4.0 documentation`_ for the last release supporting nRF5340 PDK.
+   See the `nRF Connect SDK v1.4.0 documentation`_ for the last release supporting the nRF5340 PDK.

 Introduction
 ************